seznam/SuperiorMySqlpp/README.md

 #### Known bugs

 MariaDB 10.2.8 has a broken MySQL compatibility symlink (libmysqlclient.so), therefore you need to link directly with MariaDB client lib (`-lmariadb`) instead of using usual symlink (`-lmysqlclient`).

+## Contribution notes

+Firstly, thank for your interest!

+We've using [semantic commit messages](https://gist.github.com/joshbuchea/6f47e86d2510bce28f8e7f42ae84c716) (format of `category: message`), notably for generating changelogs.
+Once your work is ready for merge, please rebase to latest version, as we strongly prefer to merge through fast-forward and keep the history clean.